Rohan27s/trendscape-main/README.md

 ### Backend
 - **Node.js Express:** Powering backend operations seamlessly.
-- **MongoDB:** Serving as the reliable database for storing critical data such as products, users, and orders.
+- **MongoDB:** Serving as a reliable database for storing critical data such as products, users, and orders.
 - **Redux:** Streamlining state management for a fluid user journey.

 ### Admin Dashboard